ohnarov/ohnarov/README.md

 ### Hi, there 😺
-- Interested in Math, Data Analytics, AI/ML (game agents, chats).
+I am interested in Data Analytics, Math, Statistics, and Data Visualization.
 <!--
 **ognarev/ognarev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.